 Selected excerpts of Vaccines & Bayonets:

 It was called the Cold War.
 The powerful angled for more power.
 They eyed the resource-rich continent of Africa with its newly and soon-to-be independent countries.
 Russia and her allies, America and hers, China—they all purchased loyalty with aid.
 They fought proxy wars.
 The CIA, the KGB, Israel’s Mossad, and more maneuvered to outwit each other in now widely documented espionage.

 In this Cold War context, Carl and I, with our two young children and our ideals, moved to West Africa, assigned first to a country that was always in the news and then to one that should have been….

 In the front seat with his driver, Carl leaned forward, searching.
 At the last mud-walled village he’d heard there was an encampment of nomads nearer the Niger border.
 He had to find them before they moved on.
 For my husband, vigilance was not optional.

 We knew exactly what was at stake.
 More than once today out here in the Sahel, this belt between Sahara and savanna, people had appeared out of nowhere, many with skin covered by the ugly, hard-earned badge of having survived smallpox.
 Running toward our truck, they raised their fists and shouted.
 “Ranka didi!”
 May you live long!
 Then the ululation – the long, emotional high-pitched trilling sound.
 It was a common response to our white Dodge Power Wagon and its large letters, “Smallpox Measles Program.”

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 from Driving On the Left

-Market trips here are never dull.
-When I can use the truck, I even drive myself to Kingsway, the British grocery store.
+….The few times when I can use the smallpox truck, I drive myself to Kingsway, the British grocery store.
 Driving on the left is challenge enough on the straight-away, but turning corners makes me a nervous wreck….

 I don’t think I’ll tell Carl.